-In the Russian-Turkish war, he was in charge of a hospital where he was assisted by a surgeon SP Kolomnin to write his doctoral dissertation on the subject "On the Mechanism of Tubular Bone Fractures from the Action of Bullets and Treatment of Gunshot Fractures of the Limbs" in 1880.
-Two years later he issued a manual on surgical bandages.
-Two years later he created the doctrine of dislocations.
+In the Russian-Turkish war he was in charge of a hospital where surgeon S. P. Kolomnin helped him write his doctoral thesis on "The mechanism of tubular bone fractures from bullets and the treatment of gunshot fractures of limbs" in 1880.
+Two years later, released a guide on surgical dressings.
+Two years later he created a theory of dislocation.

-He began to manage the clinic Novatsky after his departure and lecture together with NV Sklifosovsky.
-And after his uyezd in St. Petersburg, he continued to direct surgical diseases at Moscow University.
+He became the head of Novatsky’s clinic after he left and lectured together with N. V. Sklifosovsky.
+And after his county to St. Petersburg, he continued to manage surgical diseases at Moscow University.

-After the publication of the course of operative surgery in 1887, five years later, A. Bobrov created his own method of treating inguinal hernias.
+After publishing the course of operative surgery in 1887, five years later, A. A. Bobrov created his own method of treating inguinal hernias.

-In medicine, there is Bobrov's apparatus, which can be used to inject intramuscular injections by creating air pressure.
+In medicine, there is the Bobrov apparatus, with which you can enter intramuscular injections by creating air pressure.

-In 1896 he was engaged in surgical treatment of echonococcosis of the liver and, being one of the first surgeons in the treatment of appendicitis by removing the appendix, fighting with the side reactions of anesthesia.
-Alexander Alekseevich used the introduction of saline solutions for chloroform anesthesia, which prevented a decrease in cardiac function.
+In 1896, he was involved in the surgical treatment of liver echococcosis and, being one of the first surgeons in the treatment of appendicitis by removing the appendix, combating the side effects of anesthesia.
+Alexander Alekseevich used the introduction of salt solutions during chloroform anesthesia, which prevented a decrease in cardiac function.

 Two years later, Alexander Alekseevich was the first in the country to use X-ray diagnostics.
-In subsequent years, he studied surgical methods for treating the pancreas, goiter and tuberculosis.
+In subsequent years, he studied the surgical treatment of pancreas, goiter and tuberculosis.

-Sklifosovsky Nikolai Vasilyevich (1836-1904) - the founder of military surgery of the abdominal cavity, the director of the Imperial Institute in St. Petersburg.
+Sklifosovsky Nikolai Vasilyevich (1836-1904) - the founder of abdominal military surgery, director of the Imperial Institute in St. Petersburg.

-Pirogov Nikolai Ivanovich (1810-1881) - Russian surgeon, the founder of the atlas of topographic anatomy (anatomy of mutual disposition), the founder of Russian military surgery and anesthesia (the science of pain management).
+Pirogov Nikolai Ivanovich (1810-1881) - Russian surgeon, founder of the atlas of topographic anatomy (mutual location anatomy), founder of Russian military surgery and anesthesia (the science of anesthesia).

-The significance of the works of Sergei Petrovich Botkin (1832-1889) for national and world medicine can not be overestimated.
-Literally everyone in our country at least several times heard this name, even if he himself is far from medicine and never addressed to doctors.
-After all, everyone has heard about "Botkin's Disease" - hepatitis A, pathophysiology and causes of which were first described by Sergei Petrovich.
+The significance of the works of Sergei Petrovich Botkin (1832-1889) for domestic and world medicine cannot be overestimated.
+Literally everyone in our country has heard this name at least a few times, even if he himself is far from medicine and has never consulted doctors.
+After all, everyone has heard about "Botkin's disease" - hepatitis A, the pathophysiology and causes of which were first described by Sergei Petrovich.

-Buyalsky Ilya Vasilyevich (1789–1866) began his career as a student at the Medical and Surgical Academy in St. Petersburg.
-At first he was taken as an assistant to the draftor, and after becoming a graduate he received the position of a draftor.
-The projector is a person who is engaged in medical manipulations with non-living people.
+Ilya Vasilyevich Buyalsky (1789–1866) began his career as a student at the Medical-Surgical Academy in St. Petersburg.
+At first he was hired as an assistant prosector, and after becoming a graduate he received the post of prosector.
+A projector is a person who deals with medical manipulations with inanimate people.